 Typical clinical diagnostic duties include: assessing the likelihood of schizophrenia development. evaluating the prognosis, whether it is good or bad. establishing individualized objectives for rehabilitation, treatment, and prevention.
 These goals can currently be supported by instrumental and laboratory studies in addition to clinical evaluations employing psychological tests and questionnaires.
 These consist of: structural MRI, which offers fine-grained pictures of the anatomy of the brain.
 EEG and functional MRI (fMRI), which provide information about functional changes in the brain. evaluations of other new biomarkers as well as innate and adaptive immune characteristics.
 Taking methodological factors into account when studying this complicated condition is another way to address the main difficulties in diagnosing schizophrenia.
 The incomplete knowledge of the molecular mechanisms underlying schizophrenia is one of the main barriers to its accurate diagnosis and treatment.
 Since schizophrenia is known to be a very diverse disorder , it is frequently misdiagnosed with other mental illnesses .
 For instance, bipolar illness is the most common first misdiagnosis for about 24% of people who are later diagnosed with schizophrenia.
+Nowadays, the majority of diagnoses are made through structured clinical interviews that are directed by classification systems like the International Classification of Diseases, 11th Revision (ICD-11) and the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5).
 These methods, however, are subjective by nature and rely on the clinical interpretation of symptoms, which may cause differences amongst assessors.
 On a scale of 0 to 1, Cohen's kappa coefficients range from 0.56 to 0.59, indicating only modest diagnostic consistency across physicians using ICD-10 and DSM-IV.
 Another difficulty is that psychotic symptoms usually appear after a prodromal phase, which is when early symptoms of affective disorders and schizophrenia frequently overlap , making an early and precise diagnosis challenging.
 Research indicates that early intervention, especially in first-episode psychosis, produces better treatment outcomes and more noticeable biological benefits than treatment in later phases, despite the fact that there are no proven preventive interventions for schizophrenia.